Code-Institute-Submissions/Donald-file/README.md

 ## Images used in website designs

-Most of the images are of anime characters used.
+Most of the images are of anime characters.
 Most are seen in carousel slides in each character page.
 They are downloaded to a folder in the workspace.

-## Reference of the image download
+# Reference of the image download

+These are the items used in chronological order of the web pages.
 - Index

 https://image.shutterstock.com/image-illustration/bodybuilding-fitness-sport-emblem-made-600w-781059232.jpg